Clark Fork Coalition

 Our Work

 The Cabinet Mountains Wilderness provides refuge for native fish and wildlife and its streams flow with some of the purest waters in the lower 48.
-It also contains one of the largest copper/silver deposits in the world.
-We work with our partners Earthworks, Earthjustice, Rock Creek Alliance, and Montana Environmental Information Center to ensure proposed mines don’t put trout-filled waters at risk.
+The Cabinet Mountains also potentially contain significant deposits of copper and silver.
+For decades, CFC has worked with partner groups and Tribal governments to ensure that two proposed copper/silver mining projects don’t put these pristine wilderness waters at risk.

 Rock Creek Mine: